kavia-common/modern-tic-tac-toe-253096-253105/tic_tac_toe_frontend/README.md

 - **Modern UI**: Clean, responsive design with KAVIA brand styling
 - **Fast**: Minimal dependencies for quick loading times
 - **Simple**: Easy to understand and modify
+- **Background Music (new)**: Continuous looped background track with an ON/OFF toggle.
+Preference persists in localStorage.

 ## Getting Started